enasequence/read_docs/submit/fileprep/assembly.md

 The unlocalised list file is a tab separated text file (USASCII7) containing the following columns:

-- OBJECT_NAME (first column): the unique sequence name.
+- OBJECT_NAME (first column): the unique sequence name matching a FASTA header or flatfile `AC * ` line
 - CHROMOSOME_NAME (second column): the unique chromosome name associated with this sequence.
 This must match with a CHROMOSOME_NAME in the chromosome list file.